Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 “In *exercise science!* It’s a literal jock degree!”

-“On top of a Masters of Nursing, and all the relevant certifications---”
+“On top of a Masters of Nursing, and all the relevant certifications - ”

 “Okay, fine!
 But that’s just basically my job anyway!”

 “You’re a nerd, ‘Horse.
 A nerd of muscle and guns and paramedicine.
 Fuckin’ own it.”

-He grinned ruefully and shook his head, but also bounced his chest---which was a neat trick, as he had his full armor on---just to remind everyone who exactly the biggest meanest badass around was.
+He grinned ruefully and shook his head, but also bounced his chest - which was a neat trick, as he had his full armor on - just to remind everyone who exactly the biggest meanest badass around was.
 Not that there was much confusion on that point, since the only two guys in the fuckin’ galaxy who could could even remotely compete with or humble him weren’t there.

 *Ah, the silliness of combat arms.*